zetabank-devteam/teacher_manual/docs/source/index.rst

 AI Autonomous Robot
 ===================

-This is a manual for ROS-based educational self-driving AI robot Zetabot.
+This is a manual for ROS-based educational AI autonomous robot Zetabot.

 .. toctree::